docker/docs/develop/security-best-practices.md

 - Each container should have only one responsibility.
 - Containers should be immutable, lightweight, and fast.
-- Don’t store data in your container.
+- Don’t store data in your containers.
 Use a shared data store instead.
 - Containers should be easy to destroy and rebuild.
 - Use a small base image (such as Linux Alpine).
 Smaller images are easier to distribute.